agentm/project-m36/docs/unified_backend.markdown

 * Why did we calculate such a discount on a specific date?

 This is only possible because we are able to recreate past states for query use.

-### Goodbye SQL

-With the unified programming environment, we no longer have to deal with SQL's historical baggage and quirks such as:

-* language boundary mismatch: SQL doesn't mix well with any application layer language, including data types which don't mesh, differing capitalization and naming schemes, and lack of debuggability- Project:M36 data types are Haskell data types.
-* SQL injection: a programmer footgun and persistent threat to any application composing SQL strings- Project:M36 uses a Haskell algebraic data type as RPC, not strings
-* SQL limitations: Project:M36 is a mathematically-consistent implementation of the relational algebra, eschewing all the historical baggage of SQL
-* lack of transformation capability: given a string of SQL, how can one reliably replace a table in the "FROM" clause?
-(Answer: without an SQL parser, it's impossible.)
-Project:M36 uses algebraic data types to represent the relational algebra operations which the database client can reliably transform using standard Haskell.
-* NULL: which other programming language uses (ternary logic)[https://github.com/agentm/project-m36/blob/master/docs/on_null.markdown]?
-Project:M36 uses Haskell data types to reliably model real-world data.

 ### A Secure API By Design